 The District shall permit each Party's Advisor to ask the other Party and any witness relevant questions, including questions challenging credibility.
 The Party's Advisor must conduct cross-examination directly, orally, and in real time.
 A Party may never personally conduct cross-examination.
+The other Party shall have an opportunity to object to a question posed.
+The District may limit such objections to written form, and neither the Hearing Officer nor the District are obligated to respond, other than to include any objection in the record.
+The Hearing Officer shall have the authority and obligation to discard or rephrase any question that the Hearing Officer deems to be irrelevant.
+In making these determinations, the Hearing Officer is not bound by, but may take guidance from, the formal rules of evidence.

-If a Party or witness does not submit to cross-examination at the live hearing, the Hearing Officer will not rely on any statement of that Party or witness in reaching a determination regarding responsibility.
+If a Party or witness does not submit to cross-examination at the live hearing, the Hearing Officer may admit any statement of that Party or witness in reaching a determination regarding responsibility.
+The Hearing Officer will give the statements whatever weight the Hearing Officer determines appropriate, bearing in mind that the statements have not been tested by cross-examination.
+In doing so, the Hearing Officer should consider, and if possible determine, whether the witness or Party made the statement and what the statement proves.